odedshr/text-based-adventures/README.md

 ## Mansion Escape demo

 See it running on [gitpages](https://odedshr.github.io/text-based-adventures/).
-The goal of the game of to escape the mansion but of courses it's never as simple as that.
+The goal of the game of to escape the mansion but of course it's never as simple as that.
 Good luck.

 ## What this is all about